octo-technology/OpenTezos/docs/explorer/introduction.md

 title: Introduction
 ---

 This module focuses on **blockchain explorers** and **blockchain indexers** for Tezos, how they work and how to use them.
+More precisely it will be explained how to observe the different information (storage, entrypoint, bigmap etc.) of a **smart contract** deployed on the Tezos blockchain.

+Blockchain is meant to be transparent, meaning that everyone has access to the information, however the accessibility and readability of its information was not always easy and intuitive.
+The block explorer was designed to remedy this problem.

 ## What is a blockchain explorer?

-A _blockchain explorer_, also known as a _block explorer_, is an app or website tracking activity on the blockchain.
+A _blockchain explorer_, also known as a _block explorer_, is an app tracking activity on the blockchain.
 All transactions ever performed on a network can be viewed using such tool.

 **Blockchain explorers are like search engines for blockchains.**
+You can think of it as a window into the blockchain world, giving you the opportunity to observe what’s happening on it.

 Cryptocurrency users and developers use such tool to view the status of past or present transactions.